sensu/sensu-docs/content/sensu-core/1.9/api/overview.md

 ---
 title: "RESTful API Overview"
-description: "Overview of Sensu API endpoints"
+description: "Read this page for an overview of the Sensu API endpoints.
+The Sensu API is RESTful and provides access to the monitoring data Sensu collects."
 product: "Sensu Core"
 version: "1.9"
 weight: 1